ray-project/ray/doc/source/tune-usage.rst

 Recovering From Failures (Experimental)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+ Tune automatically persists the progress of your experiments, so if an experiment crashes or is otherwise cancelled, it can be resumed by passing `resume=True` in `run_experiments()`.
+If resume is not enabled, a new experiment will be created instead.
+You can always force a new experiment to be created by changing the experiment name.

+Note that trials will be restored to their last checkpoint.
+If checkpointing is not enabled, unfinished trials will be restarted from scratch.
 A Tune experiment run may crash due to unforeseen circumstances.
 To avoid losing all progress, set ``checkpoint_mode=True`` in ``run_experiments``.
 Note that only **checkpointable experiments** (i.e., experiments with ``checkpoint_freq > 0``) will be preserved.
 With ``checkpoint_mode=True``, Tune frequently save the entire experiment state at the ``local_dir`` of the first checkpointable experiment provided.
 E.g.:

 .. code-block:: python